 When venturing to Turkey, it’s important to know how to respond to the cultural and religious practices that you’ll encounter.
-Remember: you’re just a guest, and you have the responsibility to treat your Muslim hosts both graciously and respectfully.
+Remember: you’re just a guest, and you need to treat your Muslim hosts both graciously and respectfully.

-You’ll have no trouble figuring out when it’s time for one of the five daily prayers, as you’ll hear the call to prayer issued over a loudspeaker and then see people unrolling their prayer rugs soon after.
-To show respect, either remain silent or communicate very quietly throughout the duration of the prayer, and avoid standing in front of anyone observing the practice.
-After all, the worshippers want to face Mecca — not you.
+You’ll have no trouble deducing when it’s time for one of the five daily prayers, as you’ll hear the call to prayer issued over a loudspeaker and see people unrolling their prayer rugs soon after.
+To be respectful, remember to remain silent or communicate very quietly throughout the duration of the prayer, and avoid standing in front of anyone observing the practice.
+After all, the worshippers want to face Mecca — not a tourist from another country.

 Visiting a mosque is an excellent way to learn more about Islam (and architecture) while you’re in Turkey, so you shouldn’t leave the country without spending time in at least one of these buildings.
-But when planning your visit, keep in mind that it’s best to avoid entering during a prayer session and that most mosques won’t admit non-Muslims until the prayer is over.
-Note: prayer times change throughout the year, since they’re based on the sunrise and sunset, but if you’d like to draw up your itinerary in advance, you can look up the times here.
+But keep in mind that it’s best to avoid entering during a prayer session, and that most mosques won’t admit non-Muslims until the prayer is over.
+Prayer times do change throughout the year, since they’re based on the sunrise and sunset, but if you’d like to draw up your itinerary in advance, you can look up the times here.

-When entering a mosque, remove your shoes and either carry them with you or stow them in a bag.
+When you enter a mosque, you’re expected to remove your shoes and carry them in your arms or stow them in a bag.
 This keeps the mosque physically clean, and to Muslims, it also symbolizes being clean before entering the house of Allah.
-What’s more, men should avoid wearing shorts, and women should opt for long skirts or pants, as well as a top that covers their shoulders.
+Male visitors should avoid wearing shorts, and women should opt for long skirts or pants, as well as a top that covers their shoulders.
 Women will also need to cover their heads; if you don’t have a scarf or some kind of covering with you, the mosque will provide something for you to wear.